The Nightmare Before Christmas: Marketing

 Disney has extensively marketed the film and its characters across many forms of media and memorabilia, including action figures, books, games, art crafts, and fashion products.
-Jack Skellington, Sally, Pajama Jack, and the Mayor have been made into bendable figures, while Jack and Sally even appear in fine art.
-Sally has been made into an action figure and a Halloween costume.
+Jack Skellington, Sally, Pajama Jack, and the Mayor have been made into bendable figures, Sally has been made into an action figure and a Halloween costume.
 Various Disneyland and the branching theme parks host attractions featuring Nightmare characters, particularly during Halloween and Christmas seasons.
 Since 2001, Disneyland has given its Haunted Mansion Holiday attraction a Nightmare Before Christmas theme for the holiday season.
 It features characters, decorations and music from the film, in addition to Mickey's Not-So-Scary Halloween Party and Mickey's Halloween Party featuring the film's characters.
-Additionally, Jack hosts the Halloween Screams, HalloWishes, and Not So Spooky Spectacular! fireworks shows at Magic Kingdom (where the host is Ghost Host) and Disneyland (where the host is Jack himself), as well as the Frightfully Fun Parade.
+Additionally, Jack hosts the Halloween Screams and Not So Spooky Spectacular! fireworks shows at Magic Kingdom (where the host is Ghost Host) and Disneyland (where the host is Jack himself), as well as the Frightfully Fun Parade.

 Reception

 Box office

 Around the release of the film, Hoberman was quoted, "I hope Nightmare goes out and makes a fortune.
 If it does, great.
 If it doesn't, that doesn't negate the validity of the process.
 The budget was less than any Disney blockbuster so it doesn't have to earn Aladdin-sized grosses to satisfy us."
-The film earned $50 million in the United States in its initial theatrical run and was regarded as a moderate "sleeper hit".
+The film earned $50 million in the United States in its initial theatrical run and was regarded as a moderate sleeper hit.

 The Nightmare Before Christmas made an additional $11.1 million in box office gross in its 2006 reissue.
-The 2007, 2008, 2009, and 2020 reissues earned $15.8 million, $2.5 million, and $2.3 million respectively, increasing the film's total box office gross to $91.5 million.
+The 2007, 2008, 2009, 2020, 2023, 2024, and 2025 reissues earned $15.9 million, $2.6 million, $2.6 million, $10.4 million, $6.1 million, and $966,637 respectively, increasing the film's total box office gross to $108.5 million.
+It would also finish in top 10 during the first three-day weekend of its 2024 re-release, grossing $2.4 million.

 Critical response

-On Rotten Tomatoes, the film holds a rating of 95% based on 100 reviews, with an average rating of 8.27/10.
+On Rotten Tomatoes, The Nightmare Before Christmas holds a rating of 95% based on 106 reviews, with an average rating of 8.4/10.
 The site's critics consensus reads, "The Nightmare Before Christmas is a stunningly original and visually delightful work of stop-motion animation."
 On Metacritic, the film has a weighted average score of 82 out of 100, based on 30 critics, indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film an average grade "B+" on an A+ to F scale.

-Roger Ebert gave a highly positive review for Nightmare.
-Ebert believed the film's visual effects were as revolutionary as Star Wars, taking into account that Nightmare was "filled with imagination that carries us into a new world".